-During the year 1958-59, the bulk electricity purchased was 123,150,000 kWh and the maximum demand incurred was 33,551 kVA.
+During the year 1960-61, the bulk electricity purchased was 142,580,000 kWh and the maximum demand incurred was 38,475 kVA.

-(iii) Northern Territory.
+- (iii) Northern Territory.
 At Darwin, supply was established by the Town Council in October, 1934, but during April, 1937, responsibility for generation and supply was transferred to the Northern Territory Administration.
 The power station is equipped with diesel generating plant of 6,770 kW capacity, two new 970 kW diesel sets being installed in 1955-56 and an additional 1,380 kW diesel set during 1957.
-At Alice Springs, the power station is equipped with diesel generating plant of 2,266 kW capacity.
-A 520 kW set was installed in 1957-58 and an additional 865 kW set in June, 1960.

-At Katherine, the power station is equipped with a small diesel generating plant of 450 kW capacity.
+A Alice Springs, the power station is equipped with diesel generating plant of 2,266 kW capacity.
+A 520 kW set was installed in 1957-58 and an additional 865 kW set in June, 1960. - At Katherine, the power station is equipped with a small diesel generating plant of 450 kW capacity.
 The diesel station at Tennant Creek was closed down in 1957, supply for the township being purchased in bulk from Peko Mines No Liability.

-The total number of ultimate consumers served in the Territory was 4,556 in 1959-60.
+The total number of ultimate consumers served in the Territory at 30th June, 1961, was 4,919.

-In 1956-57, the Department of Works selected a site on the water front of Darwin for a 15,000 kW steam driven generating set.
+- In 1956-57, the Department of Works selected a site on the water front of Darwin for a 15,000 kW steam driven generating set.
 This steam station is being designed to supply Darwin and suburbs when the present diesel station has reached its maximum economical capacity.
 Construction work is planned to be completed during 1962.

-2. External Territories-Papua and New Guinea.-Responsibility for the operation and establishment of the electrical undertakings in Papua and New Guinea is vested in the Administration of the Territory of Papua and New Guinea, whose headquarters are located at Port Moresby.
-The total generating capacity of the diesel engine driven generating sets amounts to 6,389 kW and of the hydro operated sets 3,230 kW.
-The generating capacity of the power plants at the main centres is-Port Moresby, diesel 2,303 kW, hydro, 3,000 kW; Rabaul, 1,300 kW; Lae, 1,286 kW; Madang, 770 kW; Samarai, 300 kW; Kavieng, 114 kW; Wewak, 415 kW; Lorengau, 76 kW; Goroka, hydro, 200 kW; Aiyura, hydro, 30 kW; and 450 kW distributed among outstations where generating capacity is between 5 kW and 60 kW.
-The townships of Wau and Bulolo are still supplied by the Bulolo Gold Dredging Co., which operates a hydro-electric plant of 5,500 kW.
-Power produced by this plant is used mainly to supply alluvial dredges and, in addition, by the plywood mill at Bulolo.
+A 66 kV transmission system is being built. - 2.
+External Territories-Papua and New Guinea.-Responsibility for the operation and establishment of the electrical undertakings in Papua and New Guinea is at present vested in the Administration of the Territory of Papua and New Guinea, whose headquarters are located at Port Moresby.
+It is anticipated that this responsibility will shortly be vested in an Electricity Commission which will be incorporated under an ordinance of the Territory.
+The total generating capacity of the diesel engine driven generating sets amounts to 12,022 kW and of the hydro operated sets to 5,930 kW.
+The generating capacity of the power plants at the main centres is-Port Moresby, diesel 2,303 kW, hydro, 5,500 kW; Rabaul, 2,960 kW;

+Lae, 2,640 kW; Madang, 890 kW; Samarai, 300 kW; Kavieng, 194 kW; Wewak, 445 kW; Lorengau, 60 kW; Goroka, hydro, 400 kW; Aiyura, hydro, 30 kW; and 2,230 kW distributed among 96 outstations where generating capacity is between 5 kW and 50 kW.
+The townships of Wau and Bulolo are supplied by power generated by the Bulolo Gold Dredging Co., which operates a hydro-electric plant of 5,500 kW.
+Power produced in this plant is used mainly to supply the plywood mill and gold dredges at Bulolo.

-The total number of ultimate consumers served in the Territory was 5,790 in 1959-60.
+The total number of ultimate consumers served in the Territory was 8,357 in 1960-61.

-There is a vast hydro-electric potential in New Guinea and it has been estimated at 15,000,000 kW, but because of the island's location, absence of large load centres and lack of industrialization, only a small proportion could, at present, be economically developed.
+There is a vast hydro-electric potential in New Guinea and it has been estimated at 15,000,000 kW, but, because of the island's location, absence of large load centres and lack of industrialization, there has been very little development.